 From Bourg d’Oisans most people take the main road N91 (D1091) to the turn off for Sarenne just below Mizoën – but I took a better way.

 I began by climbing the first, steep, five hairpins of Alpe d’Huez.
-At La Garde (see map), there is a turn off down to the right (signed to Ausis) that turns into a truly wonderful deserted cliff road:
+At La Garde (see map), there is a turn off down to the right (signed to Auris) that turns into a truly wonderful deserted cliff road:

 Along the cliff road is a signed turn-off up to the little ski station of Maronne.
 It’s a 4.5 km extension … with a little gravel on the paved road, I got a flat.
 With a view of the Alpe’s hairpins I changed it and crossed my fingers that my last tube would last the rest of the day.

-Above Ausis are some non-paved roads that lead to a couple of cols and look like really good cycling.
+Above Auris are some non-paved roads that lead to a couple of cols and look like really good cycling.
 In fact one can get more directly to Col de Sarenne this way … next time!